brefphp/secrets-loader/README.md

 In AWS Lambda, the `MY_PARAMETER` would be automatically replaced and would contain the value stored at `/my-app/my-parameter` in AWS SSM Parameters.

-This feature is extracted to a separate package so that all its code and dependencies are not installed by default for all Bref users.
+This feature is shipped as a separate package so that all its code and dependencies are not installed by default for all Bref users.
 Install this package if you want to use the feature.

 ## Installation